ArchiveTeam/NewsGrabber/README.md

 11 = 172800 seconds
 ```
 ### `version`
-This is the version number of the Python scripts.
+This is the version number of the Python script.
 This should be the date and the count of the updates from that one day, for example:
 ```
 version = 20151215.01
 ```